huggingface/blog/text-generation-inference-on-inferentia2.md

 **Note:** Currently, TGI can only load compiled checkpoints and models.
 We are working on an on-the-fly compilation based on the cache.
 This means that you'll be able to pass any model ID from the Hugging face Hub, e.g., `HuggingFaceH4/zephyr-7b-beta` as long as there is a cached configuration.
 This post will be updated when this feature is released.

-For the blog we compiled `HuggingFaceH4/zephyr-7b-beta` using the following command and parameters on a `inf2.8xlarge` instance and pushed it to the hub at :
+For this post we compiled `HuggingFaceH4/zephyr-7b-beta` using the following command and parameters on a `inf2.8xlarge` instance, and pushed it to the Hub at [aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2](https://huggingface.co/aws-neuron/zephyr-7b-seqlen-2048-bs-4-cores-2)

 ```bash
 # compile model with optimum for batch size 4 and sequence length 2048